adrianulbona/awesome-dreams/README.md

   - Impact
   - Implementation

 ### What makes something awesome?
-Maybe human needs!?
+Maybe our needs ...

 Based on friend Maslow we have the following: